NGO Small Grants

 For this grant evaluation period, special consideration will be given to project proposals that do the following:

-- Diversity (LGBT, disabilities, women in local government, minority populations, etc.)
+- Human Rights (LGBT, disabilities, women empowerment, minority populations)

 - Slovenia’s Positive Regional Cooperation

 Support activities that encourage research, debate and promotion of the US-Slovenia cooperation including (but not limited to):